element-hq/lk-jwt-service/README.md

 The listening port is configurable via the `LK_JWT_PORT` environment variable and defaults to 8080.

-Usage can be limited to a set of specific homeservers by setting `HS_ALLOWLIST` environment variable to a comma-separated list of server names.
+Usage can be limited to a set of specific homeservers by setting `HS_ALLOWLIST` environment variable to a comma-separated list of server names or wildcard server names, for example: `matrix.example.com, *.example.net`

 ## Disable TLS verification